 Each diner helps themselves to as much steak as they want.
 Many people serve the meat with lemon wedges, but as far as I’m concerned a sprinkling of salt—and maybe pepper—is all this steak needs!

 Seasoning.
 Some sources, including the august Artusi, solemnly warn against seasoning the steak at all before it is entirely cooked, on the theory that salt will draw out the juices.
 More modern sources allow seasoning the seared side of the meat, as suggested in this post.
-Other sources even recommend seasoning the meat before cooking—something that had been thought to be anathema but actually works well if you season the meat an hour or so before grilling, which allows enough time for the salt to penetrate the meat, which draws the juices back in.
+Other sources recommend seasoning the meat before cooking.
+This is something that had previously been thought would prevent good browning by bringing the juices the surface.
+But it actually works well if you season the meat an hour or so before grilling.
+This allows enough time for the salt to penetrate the meat, which draws the juices back in.
+(These days this is my preferred method.)

 Turning while grilling.
 Then there is the traditional school of thought that the steak should only be turned over once.
 But more modern sources call for turning the steak several times, which is said to ensure more even cooking.
 I have tried both and, quite frankly, can’t tell much difference in the taste or texture of the final product.
 Turning often does allow you to season the steak more thoroughly but you sacrifice those nice, neat grill marks.